-• The school will provide work for suspended students to do at home and make it available to be collected from the school reception.
+- The school will provide work for suspended students to do at home and make it available to be collected from the school reception.
+Work will also be provided via Satchel One - Students are expected to complete a suspension reflection booklet and have it signed by a parent before presenting it at the reintegration meeting for discussion.

-16.7 Full Time Education
+15.12 Full Time Education